photoprism/photoprism-docs/docs/user-guide/backups/index.md

 Omit the `-f` flag if you do not want to overwrite existing files.
 A custom backup folder can be configured with [`PHOTOPRISM_BACKUP_PATH`](../../getting-started/config-options.md#storage).

 Alternatively, you can pass a specific filename as argument or `-` to write the SQL dump to stdout.
 This and how to create SQL dumps from SQLite is shown in the [advanced backup guide](../../getting-started/advanced/backups.md).

+!!! tldr ""
+    Note that our guides now use the new `docker compose` command by default.
+If your server does not yet support it, you can still use `docker-compose`.

 ## Important Folders